Are You Part Of The Skinny Fat Club?

 When you see people at the gym lifting heavy weights, they are rarely the ones that you would describe as skinny fat.

 Instead, it tends to be the person doing lots of light sets of dumbbells or machine-based exercises.

 And that’s not to knock either dumbbells or gym machines, since both can be useful; however, the fact remains that many people who work out simply aren’t lifting heavy enough weights to build any appreciable degree of muscle.

 Yes, they may be working out hard – that is, doing set after set, and taking very little rest as they plow through their workouts.

 But they aren’t working out hard in the sense that they aren’t lifting heavy – and as readers of this blog know, lifting heavy weights is one of the most important components of building muscle (at least for people that aren’t taking steroids).

 Now there is nothing wrong with doing some cardio as part of your workout routine.

 I do regular cardio myself, as do many of my clients, so it definitely has its share of physical and mental benefits.

-That said, there is such a thing as too much cardio, and lots of skinny fat guys tend to make this mistake!
+That said, there is such a thing as too much cardio, and lots of skinny fat people tend to make this mistake!